pereiraleo447/worldbuilding-obsidian/Templates/Session Zero Notes Template.md

 # House Rules

-1. Embarrassment of any kind will not be tolerated.
-## Inspiration
-- Call out explicitly, really offer it as a reward.
+1. Write out your house rules in a numbered list
 ## Patrons and Factions

 Who are the patrons and factions the characters can be a part of?
 What brings the characters together to adventure in this campaign?
 Share these with your players.